Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Tables don’t zoom well

-Problem: “Online tables sometimes have a lot of space between the columns and when I’m zoomed it, I have scroll from left to right to see all of the content and I often miss the association from one column to the next.”
+Barrier: “Online tables sometimes have a lot of space between the columns and when I’m zoomed it, I have to scroll from left to right to see all of the content and I often miss the association from one column to the next.”

 Works well: “When I zoom the tables change from lots of columns to being presented more like a list with each row being shown as a list item.”